 Benefits Of Lion's Mane For Attention Deficit Hyperactivity Disorder (ADHD)

 Recent research has suggested that taking Lion's mane mushrooms may help fight common symptoms of ADHD like anxiety, trouble coping, brain fog, and other cognitive health issues.
 Below we will look at the scientific evidence proving that Lion's mane mushrooms can be used as a complementary treatment or complementary medicine for symptoms of ADHD.

 1. Stimulates Neurogenesis

-Lion's mane mushroom extract contains two incredibly beneficial compounds, Hericenones and Erinacines.
+This traditional Chinese medicine, Lion's mane mushroom extract, contains two incredibly beneficial compounds, Hericenones and Erinacines.
 They stimulate Nerve growth factor (NGF)(1) and brain-derived neurotrophic factors (BDNF) production through neurogenesis.

 Read More: Learn more about Lion's mane neurogenesis benefits.

 NGF and BDNF are involved in the pathogenesis of ADHD(2), with Lion's mane extract fighting symptoms of the condition by boosting their levels.
 In addition, lion's mane supplements also function as a herbal cure for mild cognitive impairment, fighting other brain health issues like Alzheimer's disease and dementia by stimulating BDNF and NGF production.